serenity-is/docs/tutorials/courses/README.md

 ![Migration Screenshot](./img/full_name_field.png)

 ## Result

-Previously, only the FirstName was visible.
+Previously, only the student's first name was visible.

-Now, the full name (First + Last Name) is listed in a single column.
+Now, the full name (first + last name) is listed in a single column.

-This allows the Grades screen to display a column named FullName containing the student’s full name:
+This allows the Grades screen to display a column named FullName containing the student's full name.

-Before adding Excel and PDF export buttons to the page, apply filtering using the QuickFilter feature.
-This will be useful for filtering data in the Excel and PDF exports.
+Next, before adding the Excel and PDF export buttons, we'll add quick filtering — this will be useful for filtering the data that gets exported.

 ## QuickFilter and Excel/PDF Export in the Grades Screen